open-guides/og-aws/README.md

 -	❗ Never resize a live cluster.
 The resize operation takes hours depending on the dataset size.
 In rare cases, the operation may also get stuck and you'll end up having a non-functional cluster.
 The safer approach is to create a new cluster from a snapshot, resize the new cluster and shut down the old one.
 -	Redshift has reserved keywords which are not present in Postgres (see full list [here](https://docs.aws.amazon.com/redshift/latest/dg/r_pg_keywords.html)).
 Watch out for DELTA ([Delta Encodings](https://docs.aws.amazon.com/redshift/latest/dg/c_Delta_encoding.html)).
 -	Redshift does not support many Postgres functions, most notably several date/time-related and aggregation functions.
 See the [full list here](https://docs.aws.amazon.com/redshift/latest/dg/c_unsupported-postgresql-functions.html).
 -	Compression on sortkey can result in significant performance impact.
-So if your Redshift is slow in querying, you might want to consider removing compression on your sort key, and retest your table.
+So if your Redshift queries involving sort key(s) are slow, you might want to consider removing compression on your sort key(s)[Data Compression](https://aws.amazon.com/blogs/big-data/optimizing-for-star-schemas-and-interleaved-sorting-on-amazon-redshift/).

 EMR
 ---